 1. Monitor Incoming Entries

 You'll use the "Entries" page to see the data scouts are sending you, and the "Scout Management" page to communicate with them.
-You can look at incoming entries in four different view modes (by scout, by date, by group, or by part), and start investigating and organizing what scouts are sending you using bookmarks and filters.
+You can look at incoming entries in four different view modes (Grid, Summary, Analysis, or Map), and start investigating and organizing what scouts are sending you using bookmarks and filters.